mixerapi/demo/README.md

 [mixerapi/app](https://github.com/mixerapi/app) template.

 ## Installation

-You can run this demo via Docker or a local LAMP stack.
+You can run this demo via Docker and/or a local LAMP stack.
 Fork/clone this repository to get started.

 ### Docker